adaltas/node-csv-docs/src/md/project/examples.md

 ## Introduction

-This package proposes different API flavours.
+This package proposes different API flavors.
 Every example is available on [GitHub](https://github.com/adaltas/node-csv/tree/master/samples).

 ## Using the stream API